SimplyJustDanny/resume-code/Project2&3-PacMan/readme.md

 All of the features from Project 2 are fully functional, and most of Project 3's features as well (excluding GPS, which only works half the time).

-Please never do this again, I feel terrible.

 ### Rank properties:

 | Powerup  | Rank |